kaiorosa1/100-days-of-code/log-r5.md

 ### Day 83: May 23, 2020

 **Today's Progress**: I worked on the LibSys project.
 I added user list component and worked a bit on the user service.
-I also made some ajusts in the footer and the routing components.
+I also made some adjusts in the footer and the routing components.

 **Thoughts**: Saturday does something to me and I'm extra productive just because I don't need to.
 I make good progress with my last project.